 Right now many business owners are looking for extra money for their business.
 Whether it be long or short term, there are many financing options that provide different benefits depending on the size and nature of your operations.
-Here is how to finance your business right now.
+Here is how to finance your business during COVID-19 right now.

 Paycheck Protection Program

 An article on financing your business during COVID-19 wouldn’t be complete if the Paycheck Protection Program wasn’t at the top of the list.
 If you’re a business owner, you have definitely heard of or even applied for this funding option.
 Be aware that loan forgiveness must be applied to within 90 days of the loan term, and that you must have spent at least 75% of the loan amount on just payroll.
 This funding is a great and low cost option for business owners needing to meet payroll, but you may need additional funds to cover the other expenses to your business.

 Bank loans are going to be hard to come by during this time.
 The SBA has an Economic Injury Disaster Loan that is processed by SBA approved lenders then by the SBA itself.
 This funding will take a long time to reach your bank account, but the interest rates will be low as long as you are a qualified applicant.
 Banks may be otherwise wary to lend to small businesses as is historically the case in American recessions.

 An online loan may be more likely to lend to a small business, but many online lenders are themselves going out of business.
 The issue with algorithms determining credit worthiness is that an otherwise strong business could be determined a credit risk because of an unprecedented event…like COVID-19.
 Another concern with online loans is that you will be paying more than a bank loan, but it is a faster option for the majority of small businesses that have 28 days or less of cash reserve.